AhmedElsherbini/Translate_multifasta_files/README.md

 ```bash
  python translate_multifasta_file.py -b .afa
 ```
-As dependencies, you need to have Biopython, fnmatch, and argparse (via pip3, conda)
+As dependencies, you need to have Biopython, fnmatch, and argparse (via pip3 or conda)

 ## Contributing
 Everything is clear.
 But anyhow, contact me here or directly via email: drahmedsherbini@yahoo.com